lucascortes/SwiftUnitTesting/README.md

 container.register(NetworkManager.self) { _ in NetworkManager() }
 ```

-And we just resolve our dependencies inside the class, as private constant properties.
+And we just resolve our dependencies inside the class, as **private constant properties**.

 ```javascript
 class Store {